kairosity/mp3-snapathon/README.md

 - This asks them if they definitely want to delete their account, their points and all uploaded photos permanently.
 - To confirm deletion they must enter their password correctly twice and then click delete again.
+- When confirmed, this will delete their user data, their profile photo and all their uploaded competition entries.
 - They also have the option of clicking the "cancel" button, which will bring them back to the "update profile" page.
 </details>